levijohnston/GoProject/README.md

 # GoProject
-Twitter-like application written in Go
+Social Media application written in Go that uses the Revel framework.